 If you meet certain eligibility requirements, three types of government benefits can help you pay the cost of nursing home care: Medicare, Medicaid, and veterans’ benefits.

-Medicare does not cover the cost of custodial care in a nursing home or at home.
+- Medicare: Medicare does not cover the cost of custodial care in a nursing home or at home.
 However, it may help cover the costs of skilled nursing care/rehabilitative care in a hospital or skilled nursing facility under specific conditions.

-Medicaid pays for custodial nursing home care (and in some states, in-home care), but only for low-income individuals who have few assets.
+- Medicaid: Medicaid pays for custodial nursing home care (and in some states, in-home care), but only for low-income individuals who have few assets.
 If you have income and assets higher than the Medicaid limits, you will not be eligible for Medicaid.
 However, if you enter a nursing home and pay for care yourself for months or years, you may qualify for Medicaid once your money runs out.
 In addition, you may be able to qualify for Medicaid if you spend down or transfer your assets.
 For more information, consult an attorney who has experience with Medicaid planning.

-If you are a veteran age 65 or over, first and foremost, thank you for your service!
+- Veteran Benefits: If you are a veteran age 65 or over, first and foremost, thank you for your service!
 Secondly, you may be eligible for treatment in a Department of Veterans Affairs (VA) nursing home.
-You don't have to have a service-connected illness or injury to get treatment, but since nursing home space is limited, veterans with service-connected conditions will be admitted first.
+You don’t have to have a service-connected illness or injury to get treatment, but since nursing home space is limited, veterans with service-connected conditions will be admitted first.
 Their treatment will be free; for others, treatment will be free only if certain eligibility rules are met.
 In addition, the VA runs other community retirement facilities that you may be eligible to enter.
 For more information, contact your local VA office.

 You may be able to deduct LTC insurance premiums.
 LTC insurance premiums are deductible as medical expenses within certain limits.
 How much you can deduct depends upon your age at the end of the tax year.